 You can read our non-staff reimbursement policy (Word) for more information on what you can claim for.

 You can claim an attendance fee of:

-You can only claim an attendance fee for meetings you have taken part in.
-If you attend part of a meeting, you can only claim for the time you attended.
+You can only claim for meetings you have taken part in.
+If you only attend part of a meeting, you can only claim for that time.

-When you claim you'll be asked to give a 'reason code'.
-Use the reason code: PIPlaymemberexpenses.
+- When you claim, you'll have to give a reason code.
+Use the reason code: PIPlaymemberexpenses

 - contact you before the meeting to arrange transport that meets your needs

 Some of our meetings run for more than one day or start in the morning.
 You may need overnight accommodation, depending on where you live.

 We'll book and pay for suitable accommodation for those who need it.
 Before we do this, we'll contact you to find out if you have any special requirements.

 Food and drink